• Skip to primary navigation

 Instructions

-• Add all spices to a small bowl and combine well.
+• Combine all spices in a small bowl.

 Video